bdoering/doering-site/about.md

 About
 =====

 Hi, I am Björn J. Döring, and this is my private blog.
 I work at the [DLR](http://www.dlr.de) (German Aerospace Center) in Oberpfaffenhofen near Munich, Germany.
 Our [institute's](http://www.dlr.de/hr/en) principal topic is [synthetic aperture radar](https://en.wikipedia.org/wiki/Synthetic_aperture_radar) (SAR), and I am involved in the calibration of systems like [TerraSAR-X](http://www.dlr.de/eo/en/desktopdefault.aspx/tabid-5725/9296_read-15979/), [TanDEM-X](http://www.dlr.de/eo/en/desktopdefault.aspx/tabid-5727/10086_read-21046/), and [Sentinel-1](http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-1).
 I quite enjoy designing and building new hard- and software to get as much performance out of the instruments as possible.
+Mostly in my spare time I am also working on a PhD, which is about the radiometric calibration of SAR systems.
 Otherwise, I enjoy running, swimming, biking, and traveling to France where my wife is from.

 Contact
 -------

 You can reach me at [bjoern.doering@gmail.com](bjoern.doering@gmail.com).
+My OpenPGP key is [B8E29B30](assets/files/bjoern-doering-gmail-com-pubkey.asc).

 Publications
 ------------

+Some selected publications:

 * Björn Döring and Marco Schwerdt: [*Introducing Equivalent Radar Cross Section – A First Step Toward new Radiometric Requirement Definitions*](https://www.researchgate.net/publication/259899549_Introducing_Equivalent_Radar_Cross_Section__A_First_Step_Toward_new_Radiometric_Requirement_Definitions).
 European Conference on Synthetic Aperture Radar (EUSAR), June 2014, Berlin, Germany.